Skip to main content

 Setting daily limits

 You should decide how much screen time your child can have across their devices each day.
-You can base limits on time of day, such as 30 minutes screen time in a morning and 1-hour screen time after school or dinner.
+You can set limits by time of day, such as 30 minutes of screen time in the morning and 1 hour after school or dinner.
 You should be clear and consistent, so your child knows what to expect.
-This helps keeps screen use under control.
+This helps keep screen use under control.

 Create a screen routine